tmarois/laravel-ads-sdk/README.md

 This uses the [facebook-php-business-sdk](https://github.com/facebook/facebook-php-business-sdk) for [Facebook Marketing API](https://developers.facebook.com/docs/marketing-apis)

-Coming Soon.
-Looking for contributors.
+Looking for and accepting contributors to help implement this.

 # Contributions